Samurai-Ebben/Portfolio/HellRacer/README.md

 A kart game involves numerous mechanics, but to ensure the gameplay is fun and exciting, the most crucial aspect is movement.
 Among these, the drifting mechanic stands out as particularly important.
 I was primarily responsible for developing this key drifting mechanic, along with creating the ghost system and a significant portion of the user interface (UI).

 ### Drift
 The drift mechanic was the toughest to implement.
 Not for the fact that i never actually drifted before.
 But because applying the *Centripetal force* and/or *centrifugal force* to a fake physics system for the acceleration of the car is tricky.
+However, after iterating and taking many feedback from testers, The drift became better and granted a great experince for players.

 In *HellRacer*, we wanted to reward players for drifting, so I added a feature where drifting builds up a charge for a boost.

 ![](/HellRacer/Images/Drifting.gif)